Yesterday I came across a movie entitled Pumping Iron (1977).

 - expecting others to carry their weight for them

-In order for the bodybuilders to manifest their desired physical results, they also had to refine the quality of their mentalities.
+For the bodybuilders to attain their desired physical results, they also had to refine the quality of their mindsets.

-Such a collectively high equilibrium within their social circle ensured that all lower value stayed on the outside.
+Such a high equilibrium within their social circle ensured all lower value stayed on the outside.

 This film shows many great examples (both external and internal) of how to live a high-value lifestyle.
-I’d strongly recommend it for anyone interested in self-actualization.
+I’d strongly recommend it for anyone interested in self-development.